simao-ferreira/dotfiles/documentation/GNOME.md

 `export GDK_DPI_SCALE` diminish font size on application that use gnome, like `gedit`.

 To make the bar more fitting it's necessary to change css configurations.

-## Gtk themes
-Themes modified or download got on `.themes` package.
-From there they should appear in the tweaking tool.

 ## Gnome bar
 When using a hidpi config, or anyother, the ususal gnome bar is to big.